Session Management Cheat Sheet¶

 Session IDs must be considered untrusted, as any other user input processed by the web application, and they must be thoroughly validated and verified.
 Depending on the session management mechanism used, the session ID will be received in a GET or POST parameter, in the URL or in an HTTP header (e.g. cookies).
 If web applications do not validate and filter out invalid session ID values before processing them, they can potentially be used to exploit other web vulnerabilities, such as SQL injection if the session IDs are stored on a relational database, or persistent XSS if the session IDs are stored and reflected back afterwards by the web application.

 The session ID must be renewed or regenerated by the web application after any privilege level change within the associated user session.
-The most common scenario where the session ID regeneration is mandatory is during the authentication process, as the privilege level of the user changes from the unauthenticated (or anonymous) state to the authenticated state.
-Other common scenarios must also be considered, such as password changes, permission changes or switching from a regular user role to an administrator role within the web application.
-For all these web application critical pages, previous session IDs have to be ignored, a new session ID must be assigned to every new request received for the critical resource, and the old or previous session ID must be destroyed.
+The most common scenario where the session ID regeneration is mandatory is during the authentication process, as the privilege level of the user changes from the unauthenticated (or anonymous) state to the authenticated state though in some cases still not yet the authorized state.
+Common scenarios to consider include; password changes, permission changes, or switching from a regular user role to an administrator role within the web application.
+For all sensitive pages of the web application, any previous session IDs must be ignored, only the current session ID must be assigned to every new request received for the protected resource, and the old or previous session ID must be destroyed.

 The most common web development frameworks provide session functions and methods to renew the session ID, such as